< Muscles >

 Fig. 3-11.
 Anterior scalene muscle, adjacent structures.

 The anterior scalene muscle inserts at the scalene tubercle on R1.
-Anterior and posterior to the scalene tubercle, there exist grooves for the subclavian vein and artery, respectively.
+Anterior and posterior to the scalene tubercle, there exist grooves for the subclavian vein (Fig. 3-29) and subclavian artery, respectively.
 The artery with higher blood pressure is hidden behind the anterior scalene muscle for protection.
 The subclavian artery is subdivided on the basis of the anterior scalene muscle (Fig. 3-25).

-The anterior scalene muscle can be distinguished from the middle scalene muscle rather easily.
+The anterior scalene muscle can be distinguished from the middle scalene muscle (Fig. 3-10) rather easily.
 Both the subclavian artery (Figs. 2-16, 3-25) and the brachial plexus (Fig. 2-13) proceed between the anterior and middle scalene muscles.
-The subclavian artery and the brachial plexus pass the apex of axilla, which is situated lateral to R1 (Fig. 2-19).
+The subclavian artery and the brachial plexus then pass the apex of axilla, which is situated lateral to R1 (Fig. 2-19).

 Thus, it is natural that the inferior trunk of brachial plexus is in contact with R1 (Fig. 2-13).
 The three scalene muscles are innervated by nameless branches of the cervical plexus (Figs. 3-14,15,16) and brachial plexus.